krzemienski/awesome-from-stars/README.md

 * [emscripten-core/emscripten](https://github.com/emscripten-core/emscripten): Emscripten: An LLVM-to-WebAssembly Compiler
 * [harvard-dce/encode-for-mediasource](https://github.com/harvard-dce/encode-for-mediasource): Encodes a video file so that it can be played as a MediaSource in the browser.
 Installs ffmpeg and bento, then runs the appropriate commands with them.
 * [CloudNcodeInc/EncodeBox](https://github.com/CloudNcodeInc/EncodeBox): Watch-folder that transcode the input media files to various output formats (adaptive streaming)
+* [DaGooseYT/EncodeGUI](https://github.com/DaGooseYT/EncodeGUI): EncodeGUI (encode-gooey) is a free and open source video transcoder GUI that utilizes AI tools for a fascinating encoding experience.
 * [kennell/encodeplz](https://github.com/kennell/encodeplz): video transcoding server with a HTTP-based RESTful API
 * [ystv/EncodeSrv](https://github.com/ystv/EncodeSrv): A database-driven ffmpeg based batch video transcoder, used to automate YSTV video distribution
 * [svt/encore](https://github.com/svt/encore): Transcode media files in an epic manner